adamsuhaill7/Data-Science-Project-2_Analysis-of-Factors-Influencing-Student-Mental-Health/README.md

 - **Work/Study Hours**: The number of hours spent on work or study.
 - **Financial Stress**: Indicates the level of financial stress experienced (scale of 0 to 5).
 - **Family History of Mental Illness**: Indicates whether there is a family history of mental illness (Yes/No).
-- **Depression**: A rating indicating the level of depression experienced by the students (scale of 0 to 5).
+- **Depression**: A rating indicating the level of depression experienced by the students (Yes/No, 1,0).

 I believe this dataset is particularly significant as it highlights the mental health challenges that students in India encounter.
 By analyzing these factors, I hope to contribute to a better understanding of student well-being and foster discussions around the necessary support systems we need in academic environments.